5 Ways Your Business Can Leverage Customer Service Chatbots

 What is a Customer Service Chatbot?

-A customer service chatbot, also known as a customer support chatbot, is a piece of advanced software that uses artificial intelligence (AI) and machine learning to answer customer queries via an online chat (like the Facebook messenger for small businesses) or business messenger (ai-powered service tools).
+A customer service chatbot, also known as a customer support chatbot, is a piece of advanced software that uses artificial intelligence (AI) and machine learning to answer customer queries via an online chat (like Facebook messenger for small businesses) or business messenger (ai-powered service tools).

 These chatbots for customer support are often given names and profile pictures as a way of humanizing automation and creating a more personal customer experience for users.